zetaops/ulakbus-ui/README.md

     npm test

-this command will recognize test cases and printout the test result
+this command will recognize test cases and printout the test result.

+To run e2e tests, which is located under e2e-tests folder, we use protractor,

 ##Must Reads:
 - https://google-styleguide.googlecode.com/svn/trunk/angularjs-google-style.html